tempevictor/ML_for_DNA_storage/readme.md

 ### Launch in inference mode
-Change the appropriate paths in the .sh file.
+Change the appropriate paths in the .sh files.
 The lines to modidy are indicated.
 From CATCaller_master:

 ```angular2
 bash run_caller_trim.sh <model file> <fast5 folder> 2048 <basecalled_dir>
 ```

-`model file`: are stored unde CATCaller_master/model/ Use fine-tuned.chkpt for the fine-tuned version and model.2048.chkpt for the original one.
+`model file`: are stored under CATCaller_master/model/ Use fine-tuned.chkpt for the fine-tuned version or model.2048.chkpt for the original one.
 `fast5 folder`: directory of fast5 files.
 Inside the directory, there cannot be fast5 files directly but folders containing fast5 files.
 The files must be multi-fast5 files.
 If that is not the case, use https://github.com/nanoporetech/ont_fast5_api
 `basecalled_dir`: the output directory that will host the results.